btarg/requiem-vault/GM/First Session/First session start.md

 >You have read about these creatures before. **Ichor Wraiths** are the arcane world's corpse-flies.
 They feed on the magic which begins to seep from mages' books and Draw Points as they begin to degrade.
 They are not as frail as they look.

 >[!tip]- **(when close enough) Investigate the blue flame**
 >At the far end of the long room, a large, spiralling blue flame flickers and twists.
 As you draw closer, you realize the wisp-like creatures are converging here, forming a cyclone of Ichor that sweeps up and then scatters torn pages.
-Despite its fiery appearance, the air around the flame is cold.
-Touching it is sure to threaten them.
+Despite its fiery appearance, the flame exudes a chilling breeze.
+Moving to close to it is sure to be perceived as a threat.
 >>[!question]- If the players know enough about the Wraiths...
 >>Before you move away, however, you notice something else.
 More Ichor Wraiths glide into the blue flame, beginning to coalesce into one writhing mass.
 They are anticipating danger, and bolstering their strength significantly in response.
 The room feels much, much colder.